 These grants are awarded to established nonprofits that are working to become more effective organizations by increasing efficiencies in operations.
 Grants are to be matched dollar-for-dollar by the organization.
 FY 2018 grants totaled $203,117.
 Read more in The Daily News.

-A Step Ahead Foundation, Inc. ($15,000) for a Salesforce upgrade and training and a marketing technology upgrade
+A Step Ahead Foundation, Inc. ($15,000) for a Salesforce upgrade and training as well as a marketing technology upgrade

 Center for Transforming Communities ($9,500) for architectural services for The Commons on Merton